What is a jersey fabric?

 Jersey is the English name for knitted fabrics.
 Because jersey fabric is knitted, it is stretchable.
 The raw material (cotton, polyester, etc.) does not determine the name jersey.
 Jersey is not a real type of fabric, but a collective name for a group of fabrics with a certain knitting weave.

 Real jersey is knitted in the right-left binding.
 We usually call it Single Jersey.
 Often elastic yarns are included, such as elastane, also called Lycra.
-Our jerseys are often made of viscose and elastane.
 Are you looking for knitted fabrics made of cotton and elastane?
 Then take a look at our tricot fabrics.

 A characteristic of jersey fabric is that it usually feels soft and is comfortable to wear.
 The most important properties of jersey fabrics are:

 For optimal preservation of quality, we recommend washing jerseys at a maximum of 40 degrees.
 Do not use a tumble dryer for drying.
 We recommend ironing jerseys at a maximum ironing board temperature of 130 ° C without steam.
 Note: steam ironing can cause irreversible damage.

 Jerseys come in various types.
 At fabric wholesaler Nooteboom Textiles you can choose from hundreds of different jersey fabrics.
 The jerseys we offer are used as clothing fabric and are available as children's fabric and as fashion fabric.
 We mainly have the viscose with elastane jersey.
 Jersey fabric has a wide variety of uses, for example, dresses, skirts, pants, sweaters, and t-shirts.

 Easily order fabrics online from Europe's largest fabric wholesaler